-- X percent of new housing will be single-family detached, a category which includes manufactured housing.
-In the 2013-2017 period, 68% of McMinnville's housing stock was single-family detached. - X percent of new housing will be single-family attached.
-In the 2013-2017 period, 9% of McMinnville's housing stock was single-family attached. - X percent of new housing will be multifamily.
-In the 2013-2017 period, 23% of McMinnville's housing stock was multi-family.
+- McMinnville's official forecast for population growth shows that the City will add 11,260 people over the 20-year period.
+This new population will result in need for 4,424 new dwelling units over the 20-year period. - The recommended mix assumption for McMinnville's needed housing mix was Scenario 2: - 55% of new housing will be single-family detached, a category which includes manufactured housing, accessory dwelling units, and cottage clusters.
+In the 2013-2017 period, 68% of McMinnville's total existing housing stock was single-family detached. - o 12% of new housing will be single-family attached.
+In the 2013-2017 period, 9% of McMinnville's total existing housing stock was single-family attached. - o 33% of new housing will be multifamily, a category which includes redevelopment.
+In the 2013-2017 period, 23% of McMinnville's total existing housing stock was multi-family.

-McMinnville will have demand for 4,424 new dwelling units over the 20-year period, X% of which will be single-family detached housing.
+McMinnville will have demand for 4,424 new dwelling units over the 20-year period, 55% of which will be single-family detached housing.